-Welcome Nerdie Foodies to the glimpse of the world of Hayao Miyazaki’s Studio Ghibli!
-Specifically, the film Spirited Away (aka.
-Sen to Chihiro no Kamikakushi)!
+Konnichiwa Nerdie Foodies to the glimpse of the world of Hayao Miyazaki’s Studio Ghibli!
+Specifically, the film Spirited Away, also known as Sen to Chihiro no Kamikakushi!
 Miyazaki’s Spirited Away enraptured me as a child, and especially now with all the food that is featured in the film.
 So, let’s check out a few of them now!

 Spirited Away’s Big Bun

 Found in most Asian countries, this sweet bun happens to be filled with red bean paste.
 Chihiro eats one when she’s in the bath house.
 However, these types of buns can be filled with practically anything, so the choices really are endless!
 Japanese YouTuber Bonobos25 shows us how to make their version of the red bean paste steamed buns at home!
 You may want to check out your local specialty Asian food store to find a couple of the ingredients.
 Check out the video tutorial below!

 Note: The ingredients list goes by fairly quickly at the beginning of the video.
 Check out the video’s description box for the list of ingredients.